api-platform/schema-generator/doc/configuration.md

 ## Disabling generators and creating custom ones

-By default, all generators are enabled.
+By default, all generators except the `DunglasJsonLdApi` one are enabled.
 You can specify the list of generators to use with the `generators` option.

 Example (enabling only the PHPDoc generator):